moayadalsariya/blog_project/README.md

 ## Getting Started

 ### Prerequisites
--you must install nodejs in your system
+* you must install nodejs in your system
--Terminal or gitbash for windows
+* Terminal or gitbash for windows
+* mongodb server
 ### Installation

-first you must clone the project using git
+* first you must clone the project using git

 ```bash
 git clone https://github.com/moyad123/blog_project.git
 ```
-Then cd to blog_project
+* Then cd to blog_project

 ```bash
 cd blog_project